AshiqPranto/CRUD_Demo_Without_DataJPA_in_SpringBoot/README.md

 ## Overview
 This repository contains code from my learning practice with Spring REST APIs.
 The project demonstrates basic CRUD (Create, Read, Update, Delete) functionality for managing an Employee Directory.

+### Please go through the branch or commit history for detailed working history.
+I made CRUD features with usgin Data JPA and Data Rest first.
+Then I have included Data JPA and then finally in the master branch you can see the CRUD features code using Data Rest.

 ## Features
 - **Create**: Add new employees to the directory.
 - **Read**: Fetch details of all employees or a specific employee.